MEET KEN BAXTER

-Personal Life – Baxter is the eldest of five siblings.
-He has two sisters, Radana (Clark) and Julie (Dansie) along with two brothers Mike and David.
-Baxter married Linda Marie Williams in Lake Tahoe on July 6, 1977.
+Personal Life – Baxter is the eldest of five siblings and married his soulmate, Linda Marie Williams in Lake Tahoe on July 6, 1977.
 They have one child, Kenny (b.
 1978) and two grandchildren, Taylor Marie (b.2008) and Raegan McKenna (b.2010)

 Business Acumen – Baxter made his fortune selling homes in both Utah and Las Vegas.
 In a career spanning 4 decades, he has closed over 56,000 transactions He began his career in Idaho Falls, ID at the age of 21 in 1970, owning and operating a boutique-style operation selling automobile and home stereos.
 Baxter discovered an aptitude for the Real Estate business and in 1973 began his housing career by hiring, training and motivating a staff of nearly 100 new home specialists at Heartland Realty in Salt Lake City.
 Baxter holds the distinction and all time record for real estate sales, selling 448 homes in a single day at Quailbrook East, on 8/19/1978.
 Performance Marketing dominated the Salt Lake market for over a decade, outselling the top five local real estate companies combined.